octokit/plugin-rest-endpoint-methods.js/docs/activity/listReposStarredByUser.md

-# List repositories being starred by a user
+# List repositories starred by a user

+Lists repositories a user has starred.

 You can also find out _when_ stars were created by passing the following custom [media type](https://developer.github.com/v3/media/) via the `Accept` header: